sebastialonso/angles-custom-charts/README.md

 # Extra Charts for Angles, Charts.js in Angular

-Extra Charts contains some feature-specific extensions for some of the standard charts.
+Custom Charts contains some feature-specific extensions for some of the standard charts.

 So far it contains support for adding vertical lines in a Line Chart, where you can also specify the dataset the line is to appear, its color, width and text.